-Next, edit the PythonSource module by adding an output port "List" of type ListOfElements, copying the following code to the source text area, and saving these changes.
+Next, edit the PythonSource module by adding an output port "result" of type List, copying the following code to the source text area, and saving these changes.
 The code will create a range of contour values that we will use as our input list.